 the deadlines will get adjusted.

-The topic deadlines are given in the table based on the 35-week exam prep (8 months).
-The study plan allows for the total of 202 study days plus 33 days of revision.
+The topic deadlines given in the table above are based on the 35-week exam prep (8 months).
+The study plan allows for a total of 202 study days plus 33 days of revision.
 However, with still 8 months to go, you need not study every day.
 By studying 3 hours 3 days a week, you get yourself as many as 315 study hours, which you can easily split into study time and review time.

-Using our CFA Study Planner, you can personalize your study schedule.
+Using our CFA Exam Study Planner, you can personalize your study schedule.
 That's what you can do:

 - choose the topic sequence,